rakudo/rakudo/NOMMAP.markdown

 ## Phasers
 * END in pre-compiled mainline case

-## Switch Numeric and Real to be roles
+## Switch Real to be a role
-They are classes right now, which is wrong.
+It's a class; work in real-trouble branch.